Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-While the inverse correlation between $d_z$ and $\beta$ is well-established \cite{KKMAP,Amin}, Fig. \ref{fig:dzvsbeta} reveals a previously overlooked non-monotonicity: all curves exhibit a ``recovery phase" where $d_z$ increases with $\beta$ after reaching a minimum.
-This phenomenon manifests similarly in pure SU(2) MAPs but requires substantially higher $\beta$ values \cite{ZhuDan2}.
-Hence, the U(1)$_Y$ sector in the Weinberg-Salam model dramatically advances the onset of the recovery phase.
-This non-monotonic $\beta$-dependence reveals complex Higgs-mediated repulsion dynamics.
+While the inverse correlation between pole separation and Higgs self-coupling is well-established \cite{KKMAP,Amin}, Figs. \ref{fig:dzvsbetaSU2} \& \ref{fig:dzvsbeta} reveal a previously overlooked non-monotonicity: all curves exhibit a ``recovery phase" where $d_z$ increases with $\beta$ after reaching a minimum---most clearly seen in the minima indicated in Fig. \ref{fig:dzvsbetaSU2}.
+This phenomenon cannot be explained by the exponential form of a Yukawa potential.
+If the Higgs-mediated repulsive interaction obeys such a potential ($\sim e^{-m_Hr}/r$), the curves for $d_z$ versus $\beta$ would decrease monotonically.

-Pushing topological complexity further, we extends to $n=7$ while fixing $\beta$, $\tan\theta_W$ at physical values (Table \ref{table:1}).
-The pole separation exhibits mirrored non-monotonicity in $n$, peaking at $n=4$—revealing a topological charge threshold where repulsive dominance reverses.
-This dual non-monotonicity ($d_z$ vs. $\beta$ and vs. $n$) establishes the Higgs-mediated repulsion as a multi-scale phenomenon.
-Numerical solutions ceased converging for $n\geq8$, marking the computational stability limit for this configuration.
+To further probe the nature of this Higgs-mediated repulsive interaction, we push the topological complexity of this configuration to $n=7$, while fixing $\beta$, $\tan\theta_W$ at the physical values (Table \ref{table:1}).
+Numerical solutions cease to converge for $n\geq8$, marking the computational stability limit for this configuration.
+In Table \ref{table:1}, the pole separation exhibits a mirrored non-monotonicity in $n$, peaking at $n=4$—revealing the topological charge threshold where repulsive dominance reverses.
+This dual non-monotonicity (with respect to both $\beta$ and $n$) reveals complex Higgs-mediated repulsion dynamics and establishes it as a multi-scale phenomenon.

+The anomalous scaling and the dual non-monotonic dependence together signal an intricate balance between attractive and repulsive interactions in the Cho-Maison MAP system.
+To unveil the underlying mechanism of this balance, we analyze the stress-energy tensor component $T_{33}$, which encodes the pressure distribution along the $z$-axis.
+Specifically, we investigate the Higgs and SU(2) contributions to $T_{33}$.
+For the U(1) contribution, however, the physics is obscured by singularities that cannot be alleviated by a weighting factor.